 So if skiing isn't really your thing, don't worry; there are so many other insanely fun things to do in the snow.
 Tubing is one of them, and I have to say, as a non-skier, it's what I'm most looking forward to.
 Whether you want something fun to keep the kids amused or you're a "kidult" looking for a cheap thrill with friends, tubing is where it's at.

 If leather gloves aren't your vibe and you're after something more practical yet still chic, then these long, cashmere hand warmers should be at the top of your snow shopping list.

 Is there anything better than a hot water bottle in winter?
 It takes me back to my childhood when Mom would stash one under my blankets so my bed was warm when I hopped in.
-This cashmere version is the ultimate hot water bottle and a must-have for all snow holidays because no one wants to slip in between ice-cold sheets.
+This cashmere version is the ultimate hot water bottle and a must-have for all snow vacations because no one wants to slip in between ice-cold sheets.

-While today's smartphones take incredible images, do you really want to risk dropping it in the wet snow?
+While today's smartphones take incredible images, do you really want to risk dropping them in the wet snow?
 With awkward gloves and heavy layers on, there's every chance you will.
 So choose a waterproof, shockproof camera with state-of-the-art technology to capture every memorable moment.

 There's nothing worse than cold appendages in the snow.
 Frostbite is serious, but just the idea of numb fingers gives me goosebumps—no thanks.
 These waterproof gloves are ideal for keeping your hands toasty; they've been designed with a built-in system for ensuring your fingers don't get chilly.

 Just because it's the snow doesn't mean you won't need sun protection.
 In fact, you'll need it just as much as a tropical holiday.
 The sun reflects off the ice, and the glare can really burn.
 Make sure you put high-protection 50+ sunscreen on every day.